Zaneham/hals-lsp/README.md

 | **Space Station Freedom** | Precursor to ISS, software development used HAL/S |
 | **Various NASA spacecraft** | Guidance and control systems |

 The Shuttle flew from 1981 to 2011.
 That's thirty years of launches, orbital operations, and re-entries.
 Every time you saw a Shuttle land, HAL/S code was calculating the glide slope.
 Every time astronauts docked with a space station, HAL/S code was managing the approach.
-Every time the Shuttle came home, HAL/S code was keeping it from becoming a very expensive meteor.
+Every time the Shuttle came home, HAL/S code was bringing it down safely.

 ## The Multi-Line Format